 Using Your Uninsured Motorist Insurance Coverage

-If you are in an accident with a driver who is uninsured or underinsured, then you are strongly encouraged to seek assistance from the uninsured motorist accident attorney’s at Ginzkey Law Office to help you coordinate benefits under your own auto insurance policy.
+If you are in an accident with a driver who is uninsured or underinsured, then you are strongly encouraged to seek assistance from the uninsured motorist accident attorney’s at Ginzkey & Molchin, LLC to help you coordinate benefits under your own auto insurance policy.
 If your auto insurance policy includes uninsured motorist coverage (often called UIM coverage), then your own insurance should pay for any medical bills or other expenses that are not covered by the uninsured at-fault driver.

 Filing an Uninsured Motorist Accident Claim With Your Insurance Company